Amr Diab concert in Lebanon causes heated debate online

 But not everyone was up in arms.

-“Well, we went, so we can be happy and dance and change our moods after paying [for the tickets] from the money we worked day and night to make.
-Those who don’t want to see the videos [of the concert] don’t.”
+“Well, we went, so we can be happy and dance and uplift our moods after buying our tickets, using money we worked day and night to make.
+Those who don’t want to see the videos [of the concert], don’t [watch them].”

 Diab is set to perform at Abu Dhabi’s Etihad Arena on Yas Island on September 9.